25ratcma/JavaNewTest/README.md

 * You may discuss general concepts and approaches to the assignment with your classmates.
 * You may not share code snippets or solutions with your classmates.
 * You must write your own code and ensure that it is entirely your own work.
 * You may not seek help from any individual other than the TA and instructor.
+You may use AI

 ## Suggested Approach
 You consider the following approach to complete the assignment: